mkotsollaris/mkotsollaris.github.io/content/blog/devweek-atx/index.md

 We have just achieved full automation for safely publishing our SDK in both github and npm, not bad!
 Note: Don't forget to generate a token from NPM and store it in your secrets in github.
 This is how you authenticate yourself to `npm`.

-## Things that I learned the hard way 😢
+## Things I learned the hard way 😢

 Here's a list of a couple of gotchas that I learned the hard way and I think they could help you in your JavaScript journey; have a look at the following npm commands that could sit in your `package.json`: